Simonetta Lein: Career

 In 2017, Lein starred in the pilot of an Influencer Reality Show - Brick & Portal Weekend: NYC Chapter with Anjelika Kour and Heidi Nezarudin.

 Lein is a former columnist for Vanity Fair Italy, D di Repubblica, and La Voce Di New York.
 She has been featured in Vogue Italy, Vanity Fair Italy, Cosmopolitan, and more.

 In 2018, her work at The Wishwall foundation was extended to a television program called The Wishwall, produced by Rocco Leo Gaglioti on Amazon Prime.

 Philanthropy

 The Wishwall

 In 2015, Lein founded The Wishwall Foundation, an initiative to address social causes like literacy, poverty, women's safety and to help make wishes come true.
 In 2018, her work at the foundation was extended to a television program called The Wishwall, produced by award-winning producer and director Rocco Leo Gaglioti of the FNL Network and is now available worldwide on all smart TVs and Apple iOS and Android apps.
-The organization has been active in Nigeria.
 It provided funding for the renovation of the Boripe Community Primary Health Care Center in Osun State, Southwest Nigeria.